shleshma/LACM-website/README.md

+# Basic Website for LACM
 This is my first-ever website project!
-I built a basic website for my college, LACM, as a beginner-friendly practice project.
+I built a simple website for my college, LACM, as a beginner-friendly practice project.